Addressing posttraumatic stress disorder (PTSD) and trauma in those most affected by COVID–19

 About the fund

-The Government of Canada recognizes the impact PTSD has on individuals, families, workplaces, and caregivers.
-Although anyone can be at risk for PTSD following exposure to trauma, many Canadians face increased risks because of the nature of their jobs.
+The Government of Canada recognizes the tremendous impact that PTSD has on individuals, families, caregivers, workplaces and communities.
+Although anyone can be at risk for PTSD following exposure to potentially psychologically traumatic events, many people face increased risks because of the nature of their jobs.

 - health care workers